nefeliandreou/PoseRepresentation/README.md

 conda env create -f environment.yml conda activate deep_env
 ```
+## Usage

+- The files [extenddb.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/extenddb.py) and [generate_motion_in_dualquaternions.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/generate_motion_in_dualquaternions.py) are used to convert the .bvh files to the different representations.
+- Forward kinematics is calculated using the file [skeleton.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/common/skeleton.py).
+- The file [dualquats.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/dualquats.py) contains the operations which are used during training (calculating translation/rotation, etc.)
+- The file [twist_losses.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/twist_losses.py) contains the operations which are used during training of acRNN and is based on  [dualquats.py](https://github.com/nefeliandreou/PoseRepresentation/blob/master/src/dualquats.py).

 #### Bibtex
 If you find this code useful in your research, please cite: